-The bill would also allow lottery ticket vending machines to dispense only the printed physical lottery ticket, keno ticket, or pull tab ticket, including any free Lottery ticket received as a result of the purchase of another Lottery ticket, and change from a purchase to the purchaser.
+The bill would also allow lottery ticket vending machines to dispense only the printed physical lottery ticket, keno ticket, pull tab ticket, or instant bingo ticket, including any free Lottery ticket received as a result of the purchase of another Lottery ticket, and change from a purchase to the purchaser.
 The bill would specify any winnings from a lottery ticket vending machine could be redeemed only for cash or check by a lottery retailer or by cash, check, or other prize from the office of the Lottery.